Insurance Clauses in Contracts: A Comprehensive Guide

 Get an instant AI-powered analysis that flags disproportionate coverage demands, missing additional insured endorsement details, waiver of subrogation issues, and tail coverage gaps — with plain-English guidance on what to negotiate.
 Just $4.99.

-Review My Contract — $4.99Industry Coverage Benchmarks at a Glance
+Check My Contract Free →Industry Coverage Benchmarks at a Glance

 The table below reflects commercially standard minimum coverage amounts by industry.
 These benchmarks reflect general market practice and should be used as a starting point for evaluating whether contract requirements are proportionate to actual risk — not as legal or insurance advice.
 Consult a licensed broker for coverage tailored to your specific situation.